Taking the Guesswork out of Building a Data Driven Talent Strategy for Game Changing Success

 • Strive for results and enjoy winning [Enjoy winning & Strive for results]

-Strategic leadership (i.e. executives) requires an individual to continually acquire and apply new information, to manage knowledge, to be flexible and promote organizational change, to consider and scan the environment outside of the organization, and to serve as a trustful and respectful organizational leader.
+Strategic leadership (i.e. executive leadership) requires an individual to continually acquire and apply new information, to manage knowledge, to be flexible and promote organizational change, to consider and scan the environment outside of the organization, and to serve as a trustful and respectful organizational leader.
 Consistent with expectations, successful executives completing the XBInsight System clearly demonstrate strategic leadership abilities and behaviors.
 Specifically, they exhibit an absorptive capacity, as they are able to acquire, recognize and apply new information as it becomes available to the organization.
 Additionally, the executives demonstrate an adaptive capacity (i.e., the ability to be flexible and change) while maintaining an awareness and understanding of the impact of the environment outside of the organization.
 The executives are able to lead and influence individuals within the organization with dignity and respect.
 On the other hand, managers completing the XBInsight System exhibit more management competencies in that they are able to keep operating smoothly as they consistently maintain order and accuracy.

 .table_component { overflow: auto; width: 100%; } .table_component table { border: 1px solid #dededf; height: 100%; width: 100%; table-layout: auto; border-collapse: collapse; border-spacing: 1px; text-align: left; } .table_component caption { caption-side: top; text-align: center; font-weight: bold; } .table_component th { border: 1px solid #dededf; background-color: #98b53c; color: 000000; padding: 5px; } .table_component td { border: 1px solid #dededf; background-color: #f4f9ec; color: #000000; padding: 5px; }